How to Make Dry Pork Moist Again (Save the Day at Your Cookout!)

 Step 4.

-2. Shredding the Pork Loin.
+2. Shredding the Pork.

-3. Simmering the Pork Loin in Liquid.
+3. Simmering the Pork in Liquid.

+Simmering can help get moisture into the meat because the liquids can penetrate the meat.
 These liquids can be tomato sauce, gravy, or even water.
-If you end up using water for simmering, include some chicken stock cubes rub to add some flavor to the meat.
+If you use water for simmering, include some chicken stock cubes rub to add flavor to the meat.

 Step 1.